beckjonathan/FileBundle/README.md

 This bundle allows you to easily add files to a web application with the use of Ajax.

-This Bundle is a conversion from the following plugin: `http://blueimp.github.io/jQuery-File-Upload/`.
+This Bundle is a conversion from the following plugin: [jQuery File Upload](http://blueimp.github.io/jQuery-File-Upload/).

 Features include: